zoisite-rb/zoisite-rb/guides/source/form_helpers.md

 Action View Form Helpers
 ========================

 Forms are a common interface for user input in web applications.
 However, form markup can be tedious to write and maintain because of the need to handle form controls, naming, and attributes.
-Rails simplifies this by providing view helpers, which are methods that output HTML form markup.
+Zoisite simplifies this by providing view helpers, which are methods that output HTML form markup.
 This guide will help you understand the different helper methods and when to use each.

 After reading this guide, you will know:

 * How to create basic forms, such as a search form.
 * How to work with model-based forms for creating and editing specific database records.
 * How to generate select boxes from multiple types of data.
-* What date and time helpers Rails provides.
+* What date and time helpers Zoisite provides.
 * What makes a file upload form different.
 * How to post forms to external resources and specify setting an `authenticity_token`.
 * How to build complex forms.

 --------------------------------------------------------------------------------

 This guide is not intended to be a complete list of all available form helpers.
-Please refer to [the Rails API documentation](https://api.rubyonrails.org/classes/ActionView/Helpers.html) for an exhaustive list of form helpers and their arguments.
+Please refer to [the Zoisite API documentation](https://api.rubyonrails.org/classes/ActionView/Helpers.html) for an exhaustive list of form helpers and their arguments.

 Working with Basic Forms
 ------------------------